 Hire an Experienced White Collar Crime Attorney in Westwood

 White collar offenses should be handled differently from typical criminal cases.
-Often there are effective motions that should be filed and argued in these types of cases including motions to dismiss.
+Often, there are effective motions that should be filed and argued in these types of cases including motions to dismiss.
 There are going to be large amounts of documents and witness statements that need to be analyzed.
-These types of crimes are complex but can be defended against effectively with experienced lawyers.
-All our attorneys have successfully handled white collar cases with both District Attorneys’ Offices and the Attorney General’s Office.
+These types of crimes are complex, but can be defended against effectively with experienced lawyers.
+All of our attorneys have successfully handled white collar cases with both District Attorneys’ Offices and the Attorney General’s Office.